jmgilman/earthly-nix/README.md

 [Nix] is a popular package manager which boasts tens of thousands of [packages].
-When combined with [development shells], it provides reproducible development environments where development dependencies can be easily identified and pinned.
+When combined with [development shells], it provides reproducible development environments where dependencies can be easily identified and pinned.

 [Earthly] provides a friendly UX on top of [Docker] and [Buildkit].
-It allows defining targets (similar to [make]) which can be executed the same locally as in CI.
-Additionally, with Earthly satellites, caching is given first-class treatment resuling in a significant decrease in build times.
+It allows defining targets (similar to [make]) which can be executed the same locally as they are in CI.
+Additionally, with Earthly satellites, caching is given first-class treatment resulting in a significant decrease in build times.

 Why combine the two?
 Development shells are unmatched in terms of developer productivity, especially across large teams.
 However, utilizing them requires